 This “white paper” doesn’t help anyone determine this, because they didn’t tell us what the measured levels were, or whether they were above established safety limits.
 With sensitive equipment, a modern laboratory can find miniscule amounts of almost any chemical in any food specimen.
 That doesn’t mean anyone is likely to be hurt.

-Learn more about the toxins in our food
+Learn more about health risks in our environment

 Examining Kraft and Ben & Jerry’s Controversies